chechiachang/learning-scala/README.md

 In this directory contains my learning notes reading a book with the same title, [Programming in Scala, 3rd ed.](https://www.scala-lang.org/documentation/books.html)

 This book is recommended by the [scala-lang.org](https://www.scala-lang.org/) and its marvelous.
-Strongly recommended...
+Strongly recommended.